Measuring the Hidden Cost of Data Valuation through Collective Disclosure: Background

-in which \( \epsilon \) represents the privacy loss and \( \delta \) allows for a small probability that strict \( \epsilon \)-differential privacy does not hold.
-Beyond protection, privacy also concerns the incentives individuals face when deciding whether to share their data truthfully.
+Classically, local DP is implemented in a \emph{decentralized} manner, by having each individual perturbing his own data before sending it to any curator.
+Our setting is a bit different as the Data Union acts as a trusted curator and \emph{centrally} applies a LDP-mechanism at the record level by adding noise independently to each member's data point before releasing it to the Data Consumer.
+Beyond protection, DP is also related to the incentives individuals face when deciding whether to share their data truthfully.
 From a mechanism design perspective, the \textit{Revelation Principle}~\cite{myerson1983mechanism} states that outcomes achievable through indirect strategies can also be implemented by truthful revelation.
-Differential privacy makes such mechanisms approximately truthful: in~\cite{mcsherry2007mechanism}, an $\varepsilon$-DP mechanism bounds each agent's influence on the outcome, so the \textit{gain from lying} is at most $O(\varepsilon)$.
+DP makes such mechanisms approximately truthful~\cite{mcsherry2007mechanism}, an \(\varepsilon\)-DP mechanism bounds each agent's influence on the outcome, so the \textit{gain from lying} is at most \(O(\varepsilon)\).